-For All You Spec Ops Candidates Out There – Read About Freddy!
+For All You Spec Ops Candidates Out There –

 Like many of you, Freddy is an aspiring special operations candidate who dreams of becoming a special forces operator on an elite team.
+He has been active all his life with sports and workouts, but now needs to focus on the PST as he is good shape, but not able to meet the standards to get a contract.

 Currently, Freddy realizes he has to crush the fitness test as well as prepare for spec ops selection.
 However, right now, he is still in school, training on his own with additional calisthenics and running, during a sports season.
 Due to time, he cannot go swimming right now, but his recruiter wants him to sign up in the delayed entry program and take a PST as soon as possible.

-Hey - Freddy’s 18, about to graduate high school so why not start the process rolling with the military branch you want to join - right?
+Freddy is 18, about to graduate high school so why not start the process rolling with the military branch you want to join - right?
 WRONG.
 If you are still playing sports, trying to get better PT scores, not even swimming yet, you have no business even talking to a recruiter!
 Be patient – just because you turn 18 and can join the military does not mean you should – especially if you are no where near prepared for your Spec Ops goal.
 Besides, your extra workouts could be making you ineffective with your team or you could be just wasting your time and not seeing results because you are over-training.
 Both are not good for you mentally or physically.

 Give it time to play out and finish your sports.
 Then get on a training program where you have time to specifically train for the PST.
 This is PHASE 1 of Tactical Fitness Training – if you cannot ace this fitness test, you do not get to go to your dream job.
 Obviously, phase 1 is your starting point and devoting time and energy to that will build the best results.